wjuwju/valuecell/README.md

 - **Others**: More agents are in planning...

 ## Flexible Integrations
-- **Multiple LLM Providers**: Support OpenRouter, OpenAI, Anthropic, Google and Ollama
+- **Multiple LLM Providers**: Support DeepSeek, OpenAI, Anthropic, Google and Ollama
 - **Popular Market Data**: Cover US market, Crypto market, Hong Kong market, China market and more
 - **Multi-Agent Framework Compatible**: Support Langchain, Agno by A2A Protocol